open-mmlab/mmtracking/docs/dataset.md

 `got10k_train.json`:  Json file containing the annotations information of the training set in GOT10k dataset.
 `got10k_test.json`:  Json file containing the annotations information of the testing set in GOT10k dataset.
 `got10k_val.json`:  Json file containing the annotations information of the valuation set in GOT10k dataset.

+#### The folder of data and annotations in VOT2018

+There are 60 video directories of VOT2018 dataset in `data/vot2018/data`, and the `color` folder under each video directory contains all images of the video.

+There are only 1 json files in `data/vot2018/annotations`:

+`vot2018.json`:  Json file containing the annotations information of the VOT2018 dataset.